solspace/craft-freeform/packages/plugin/src/Bundles/Fields/Implementations/SummaryField/README.md

 The manifest uses renderer `summary` and provides `frontend.config.fields`, `hideEmpty`, and translated display labels.
 The built-in React and Vue renderers derive the review from current runtime values and conditional visibility, including hidden parent groups.
 No extension or `allowRawHtml` is needed.
 Custom renderers can call `getSummaryEntries(field, form)` from `@solspace/freeform-core`.

+Summary entries contain untrusted text, not sanitized HTML.
+The built-in headless renderers display labels and answers literally, including any markup.
+Custom renderers must use escaped text interpolation or `textContent` for both `entry.label` and `entry.text`, never `innerHTML`, `v-html`, or `dangerouslySetInnerHTML`.

 Formie imports create a native Summary field using Freeform's defaults.
 Review the imported field selection and empty-answer settings; Formie's custom summary template/settings are not migrated.